If you are interested in majoring in Hispanic Studies, you will need to take a minimum of 33 points in a total of eleven courses.

 SPAN 3991, 3992 or 3993 Senior Seminar in Hispanic Studies

 Seven elective courses must be taken.
 A minimum of four electives must be chosen from the Department’s 3000- or 4000-level offerings.
 Three of these courses may be selected outside the department, provided they address Hispanic topics.
 Coursework completed in other departments require the approval of the Director of Undergraduate Studies.

 Approved courses taken abroad may be counted in either category (inside or outside the department).
 Up to 4 courses taken abroad may count toward the major.

-Here you can find the Planning Sheets and Forms to print and take to your meeting with the DUS for signing.
+Please complete the Planning Sheets and Forms and take printed copies to your meeting with the Director of Undergraduate Studies.